+What would be a better way to label the y-axis?

 Statistics and Variation

 In many ways, statistics can be seen as the study of variation in data.

 Basically, we would like to “explain” the variation in data.
 Why?
 If we can identify what causes the data to vary, we might be able to control this variation to our benefit or use the insights to improve predictions.